Distant Voices, Still Lives

 The film won the Grand Prix of the Belgian Film Critics Association.
+In 1988 the film won the Golden Leopard of the Locarno Film Festival.
 In 2007 the British Film Institute re-printed and distributed the film across some of Britain's most high-profile independent cinemas, prompting The Guardian newspaper to describe Distant Voices, Still Lives as "Britain's forgotten cinematic masterpiece".